Performance Diagnosis vs. New Performance Improvement: Which is Right for You?

 To determine which approach is best for you, start by asking yourself: “Am I trying to improve performance because I have a problem with existing processes and/or employees, or is the issue that I have new processes or employees coming into play?”

 If your challenge deals with existing variables, you need a diagnostic analysis.
+This involves an assessment of the effectiveness and accuracy of current diagnostic methods.
 If you’re trying to accommodate for new variables, you need a new performance analysis.
 It’s as simple as that, at least at a high level, but let’s talk about what that really means for you.

 Let’s say you have an issue with existing employees not meeting standards for performance based on the quality of their work outputs.
 While your first reaction might be to prescribe training, this deficit may not stem from a lack of knowledge on the part of these workers.
 You could save yourself a significant amount of time and money by waiting to invest in training and instead delving deeper into understanding the root cause of the problem before pursuing a specific solution.

 This is where a diagnostic performance analysis can help.
 Diagnostic performance analyses help when it’s clear that standards aren’t being met today, but you need to better understand why that is the case before you can create sustainable performance improvement.
+Likelihood ratios play a crucial role in evaluating the performance of diagnostic tests and their statistical implications, helping to interpret diagnostic accuracy and compare the effectiveness of different tests.
 The objective of a diagnostic analysis is to identify the true source of a problem by looking at factors like:

 Let’s say your problem is not that your current workers aren’t meeting expectations.
 What if, instead, you have new employees joining your team or your current workers’ roles are shifting and you don’t have effective resources in place to help them perform at a high level moving forward.
 In this scenario, you know the root cause of the challenges you face, so you don’t need a diagnostic performance analysis.
 Yet, you still may not be prepared to overcome the challenge you face.